 We need to eat a natural diet that’s as organic as possible, including grass-fed and wild meat, wild fish, fruit and vegetables, limited unpasteurised dairy and few or no grains.
 It’s also advisable to take a multivitamin, plus additional magnesium and iodine, as even organic soil is nutrient-depleted.

 Chronic stress has an enormous impact on our health.
 Beneficial activities include T’ai Chi, yoga, meditation, Headspace or Heartmath.

 The form of exercise should suit our individual needs and circumstances.
 Those with thyroid or adrenal imbalances, for example, should practise gentle exercise.

 Perfect health isn’t a given—but something that must be earned.
 However, people often find that when they’re really committed, the process of achieving health becomes empowering and enjoyable.

-At the London Clinic of Nutrition, we support people in addressing the underlying causes of ill health with a success rate that is the envy of our peers.
+As one of the UK’s leading nutrition and functional medicine clinics, our friendly team of practitioners support clients in addressing the underlying causes of ill health with a success rate that is the envy of our peers.